telecomcraft/homelabs/docs/labs/networks/general/exploring-bridges-broadcast-domains-and-subnets.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 16.61 seconds
 ```

-Now that we have a fresh network scan, let's look at `host1`'s ARP table
+Now that we have a fresh network scan, let's look at `host1`'s ARP cache
 using the `ip` tool, part of the `iproute2` suite of tools we'll be using
 regularly in our labs: